 (2) Which vegetation functional groups are related to the abundance of predatory and pollinating arthropods and the predation function?

 (3) Does diversified and local grass cover increase the presence of beneficial arthropods, improve the predation function and limit the establishment of problematic plant species?
 In the first chapter we studied the response of ants to grass cover in 23 vineyards.
 Ants play a crucial role in predation in Mediterranean vineyards (Luberon, France).
 We tested the effect of three vegetation management methods on the diversity and frequency of ants: inter-row grassing, partial grassing and no grassing.
 We showed that the partially grassed vineyards had a greater diversity of ants than the non-grassed vineyards.
 Grass cover and the presence of perennial plants positively influenced ant richness, suggesting the importance of taking these factors into account in vegetation management.
-In the second chapter, we examined which characteristics of spontaneous vegetation influence beneficial arthropods and predation function in 37 vineyards.
+In the second chapter, we examined which characteristics of spontaneous vegetation influence beneficial arthropods and the predation function in 37 vineyards.
 We found that nectariferous flower cover and plant species richness favoured most groups of beneficial arthropods, as well as the predation function.
 These results underline the importance of floral resources and plant diversity in favouring the presence of the arthropods studied.
 Finally, the last chapter is devoted to a sowing experiment and its monitoring over two years.
 Three types of grassing were compared: high-diversity sowing, spontaneous vegetation and inter-rows without vegetation.

 In line with the second chapter, our results highlight the positive effects of plant richness and flower cover on weed control, the abundance of beneficial arthropods and the predation function.
 All the results of this thesis work converge and highlight the importance of considering different vegetation parameters to favour beneficial arthropods in viticulture.